LycheeOrg/LycheeOrg.github.io/docs/installation.md

 The `.env` file contains the setting `APP_KEY` which holds your application key.
 Normally, Composer sets this key for you while installing the dependencies.
-If it is missing, Lychee will not work.
+If the key is not set, Lychee will not work.
 Then, you can use the `php artisan key:generate` command to set the application key to a random value.

 ##### Additional Configuration